Abdeljalil-Ounaceur/Product-AI-Image-Similarity-Platform/minio-scripts/README.md

-# Product similarity platform object storage service
+# Product Similarity Platform Object Storage Service

-this microservice is for storing and high speed retrieval of objects such as images or documents
+This microservice is for storing and retrieving objects such as images or documents at high speed.

-TODO:
-- [x] Create scripts to create buckets necessary for storing images
-- [ ] Create a Dokerfile to containerise this microservice
+It uses Minio, an open-source object storage server.

+This service is containerized and can be run with Docker Compose.